allisonjr-bamfordrk/notes/README.md

 # 2024-02-15
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use tools and software to stay organised and on track.
 Some useful tools include task management apps, time tracking software, version control systems, debugging tools, etc. Remember, continuous learning and improvement are key to success in the world of programming.

+# 2024-02-16
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance robustness and evolvability."

+This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process.
+It suggests that over-concern with efficiency before a program is fully functional or its bottlenecks are identified can lead to more complex, harder-to-maintain code.
+The key is to strike a balance between performance and understandability, always keeping in mind that code is read far more often than it is written.